getmyinterns/docs/gmi-docs/docs/school-admins/system-configuration.md

 :::info

-You can only make a `Season` active as long as the dates are within today's date.
+You can only make a `Season` active as long as the dates fall within today's date.

 :::

 :::info

 You can have multiple `Seasons` active at the same time.
-Some Schools/Districts want to have `Seasons` overlap so `Students` can start registering for the next `Season` while the current `Season` is ongoing.
+Some `Schools/Districts` want to have `Seasons` overlap so `Students` can start registering for the next `Season` while the current `Season` is ongoing.

 :::